 by Kala Hirtle, Dalhousie Writing Centre

-MLA stands for The Modern Language Association; it is an author-date citation style.
+MLA stands for The Modern Language Association; it is an author-page number citation style.
 Unlike Chicago style which uses footnotes or endnotes that include both the full references for sources and shortened versions of the full references, the MLA has two parts: in-text citations in the body of the paper and a Works Cited page which comes at the end of the paper.
 The two levels are designed to work together; the in-text citations give specific information (the author’s last name and the page number or range when applicable for the source) to direct readers to the Works Cited where they can find the full citation.
 The first MLA Reference Guide was published in 1951, and the MLA is now on its eighth edition.
 With each edition comes small changes meant to make the MLA an increasingly simple and flexible citation style.
 It is therefore important to know which edition you are expected to use.